The Perfect Classical Guitar Left Hand: A Guide for All Levels

 The Left Thumb

-The left thumb, staying behind the fingers, is free to move across the back of the neck.
+The left hand thumb, staying behind the fingers, is free to move across the back of the neck.
 It does not need to stay planted in any one position.
 It can go all the way to either edge.

 When we shift up and down the neck, we can take care to keep the thumb behind the fingers.
-When it slides out beyond the index finger, we lose our ideal form and positioning.
+When it slides out beyond the first finger, we lose our ideal form and positioning.

 The Left Wrist and Arm